segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 The `- reset` method clears the SDK's internal stores for the current `user` and `group`.
 This is useful for apps where users can log in and out with different identities over time.

-Clearing all information about the user is as simple as calling:
+The example code below clears all information about the user.

 {% codeexample %}
 {% codeexampletab Swift %}